holixon/axon-eclipse-store-projection-example/README.md

 [Microstream](https://microstream.one/) [EclipseStore](https://docs.eclipsestore.io/manual/intro/welcome.html) allows to easily store object structure without the object-relational impedance mismatch.
 This project is an example showing its application.

 ## Additional POC / Ideas
--

 - Created a "generic" StorageRoot to be able to put any stuff inside
-- The Courses Projection inserts courses into the root
+- The projections insert courses into the root
 - Its token store injects the tracking tokens (supplied small store implementation)
+- Provided `ReadOnlyRepository<KEY, VALUE>` and `FullAccessRepository<KEY, VALUE>`
+- Provided map-based implementation for the repository with eager loading
+- TODO: provide a lazy-loading map-based repository implementation

 ## How to run